Introduction and Context

 Emporia Savings Calculations

-Since the Emporia Vue provides access to real-time data, Emporia feels strongly that users can save money by changing energy plan.
-And based upon the results above, Emporia targets a savings range of 3% to 10% for its app users.
+Emporia Energy feels strongly that users should consider how to save money by changing their energy plan where available.
+However, doing so requires access to real-time data.
+Where appropriate options exist, Emporia anticipates a savings range of 3% to 10% for users of its Vue platform.
 Emporia further justifies this range as consistent with (and perhaps even on the low end of) savings identified by some in deregulated energy markets.